 Fruits and Vegetables

-Some of the best options include berries, citrus fruits, leafy greens, tomatoes, and sweet potatoes.
+The best options include berries, citrus fruits, leafy greens, tomatoes, and sweet potatoes.

-Tea is rich in antioxidants and it has been shown to help lower blood pressure.
+It helps to lower blood pressure because it is rich in antioxidants.
 Green tea, in particular, contains compounds that can help to relax blood vessels and improve blood flow.

 Learn more with CPR First Aid’s Liverpool course today.